 Currently due to Covid our changing facilities are unavailable, only toilets will be available.

 We have onsite parking.

-A drop-in hot yoga class is £15 a session.
+A drop-in hot yoga class is £13 a session or £8 in Off peak hours (9am-5pm Mon-Fri).
 The price can be greatly reduced by purchasing a membership or class pack.
 For more details regarding the memberships and class packs and introductory offers we currently display, please check out our membership page for more details.